The Republic of Forgottonia

 Forgottonia never did secede, but the movement succeeded.
 It drew national attention to the region’s transportation and infrastructure plight.
 Amtrak brought trains back to the area in 1972 and highways have seen some improvement since Forgottonia put itself on the map.
 The geographic region of “The Republic of Forgottonia” forms the distinctive western bulge of Illinois that is roughly equivalent to the Illinois portion of the Military Tract of 1812, along and west of the Fourth Principal Meridian.

-In 2011, The History Channel series How the States Got Their Shapes focused its first season, second episode, The Great Plains, Trains, and Automobiles to the historic inequality given to this western Illinois region, as a result of Federal-Aid Highway Act of 1956.
-Host Brian Unger interviewed “Gov.” Gamm for the series as they toured The Republic of Forgottonia’s capital, Fandon, IL, as you can watch right here.
+In 2011, The History Channel series How the States Got Their Shapes focused its second episode of their first season, entitled The Great Plains, Trains, and Automobiles on the historic inequality given to this western Illinois region, as a result of Federal-Aid Highway Act of 1956.
+Host Brian Unger interviewed “Gov.” Gamm for the series as they toured The Republic of Forgottonia’s capital, Fandon, IL, which you can watch here.

 Neil Gamm passed away in November 16, 2012 at the age of 65.